nliebers/PersonalSite/personal-site/README.md

 is my golf page, which shows my recent golf scores and other information.
 I also added a movie review page, where I can post my recent movies I've seen and my reviews of them.
 Just to note, this page is a work in progress.
 I plan on adding more reviews and cleaning up some styling.

+Update 3-10: I have spent the last week adding a dropdown for my golf page, which allows users to select a specific club value and see information displayed for the specific club that they pick.
+The dropdown selections change color on hover.
+I have also added a dark mode toggle which can be found on the top right of the home page.
+I have also focused on cleaning up some of my existing pages, and I feel like I am starting to get to a good point for the mid term point.